Are Edibles Dangerous

 edibles containing high levels of THC has been associated with psychological disorders

-The prolonged use of edibles containing high levels of THC has been associated with a heightened likelihood of experiencing psychological disorders, including anxiety, depression, and psychosis, among certain individuals.
-Although the connection between cannabis and psychological health is multifaceted and not entirely straightforward, monitoring your psychological wellness and seeking assistance if you detect any negative behavior trends.
+Prolonged use of edibles containing high levels of THC has been associated with an increased likelihood of experiencing psychological disorders, including anxiety, depression, and psychosis, among some individuals.
+The connection between cannabis and psychological health is multifaceted and not entirely straightforward.
+Monitor your psychological wellness and seek assistance if you detect any negative behavior trends.

 THC-infused edibles can lead to a gradual development of addiction